commercetools/ui-kit/README.md

 ### Criteria for components in UIKit

-These are general and loose rules components in UIKIt should strive to fullfil.
+These are general and loose rules components in UIKIt should strive to fulfill.

 * General purpose and a core building block (of an application)
 * Isolated behaviour agnostic to its environment (not easy to reach into